top of page

 Woman speaks on stage at DC Peace Academy first graduation

-The DC Peace Academy launched on May 31, 2022 with its first cohort of 25 experienced community violence intervention workers.
+The DC Peace Academy launched on May 31, 2022 with its first cohort of community violence intervention workers.
 The Academy is focused on the personal and professional development of DC’s peacemakers, who serve as frontline workers working in the neighborhoods with the highest rates of violence using the public health approach to reduce shootings and homicides.
-The curriculum includes 13 weeks of training for frontline workers and is taught by local experts and practitioners.
-This evidence-based curriculum will supplement training provided by ONSE, OAG, and other government programs, in order to advance the skills and careers of our essential workers.
-The DC Peace Academy is funded by private donations through The Peace For DC Fund at the Greater Washington Community Foundation.
+The curriculum includes 14 weeks of training for frontline workers and is taught by local experts and practitioners.
+The DC Peace Academy is funded through private donations.

-With over 300 peacemakers working under government contracts across the city, these essential frontline workers deserve the investment to ensure continuous growth and development as they take on this very important work.
+Peacemakers are essential frontline workers who deserve an investment to ensure continuous growth and development as they take on this very important work.
 In order to build safety and improve outcomes for individuals and neighborhoods, it is critical that these peacemakers receive the additional resources and training on personal and professional development that they need to save the most lives in the shortest amount of time.

 For many peacemakers, this is their first job.
 This advanced training will allow them to excel in their careers.
 Moreover, they are carrying deep trauma with them from past and ongoing exposure to violence through this job, and they must have additional resources to process their own pain and stress.
 Peacemaker training programs that have been in existence for many years in other cities have been proven to help “heal the healers” and this program will follow best practices and be independently measured and continuously evaluated.